OPEN-NEXT/OKH-LOSH/OSH_metadata.md

   - if no API available: assessment based on version, URL, presence of other _very_ similar OSH in the knowledge base (judging e.g. from 'consists of')
 - assign classes to instances
   - by sBoM `Types` column

+## data structure

+OSHM has

+- own metadata
+- POSH, STD, BUY
+  - each with quantities